 Dark chocolate chips, white chocolate chips, cocoa nibs,

-Biscoff Overnight Oats will last for about 5 days in the refrigerator if stored properly in an airtight container.
+Biscoff Oatmeal will last for about 5 days in the refrigerator if stored properly in an airtight container.

 Make sure to mix in a little more milk to thin them down before serving.

 Easy Biscoff Overnight Oats Recipe (Cookie Butter Oats)